about congenital anomaly data

 - From 2001 to 2011, the CCASS was based on identification of congenital anomalies as a result of hospitalization in the first month of life.

-- Starting in 2012, Ontario CA data will be submitted to CCASS by the Better Outcomes Registry and Network (BORN Ontario).
-These data will include a set of 16 CCASS national variables with ascertainment up to one year after birth.
-BORN Ontario will ascertain cases from live births, stillbirths and terminations in which a fetal anomaly or CA has been detected in hospital.
+- Starting in 2012, Ontario congenital anomaly (CA) data are submitted to CCASS by BORN Ontario.
+These data include a set of 16 CCASS national variables with ascertainment up to one year after birth.
+BORN Ontario ascertain cases from live births, stillbirths and terminations in which a fetal anomaly or CA has been detected in a hospital.

-- Data are based on geographic place of residence and not location of hospital.
+- Data are based on place of residence and not location of hospital.

 - Rates and proportions based on counts less than five (5) are suppressed.